-All international students and employees with the F-1, J-1, and H-1B visa categories must file certain tax forms with the federal government.
+All international students and employees with the F-1, J-1, and H-1B visa categories, and their dependents, must file certain tax forms with the federal government.

-- If you were present in the U.S. during any part of the tax year, you must file tax forms for that year.
+- If you were present in the U.S. during any part of the year, you must file tax forms. (e.g. if you were in the U.S. in 2016, then you will file a tax form in 2017)

 - You must file forms even if you received no taxable income during the year, or if your income is tax exempt under a tax treaty.